lfdla/bind/README.md

 Difficulties:

   * Impossible to detect loss of transmission
-  * Very few protocol and technologies dedicated to this use case
+  * Very few protocol and technologies dedicated to this use-case

 Thought it is possible to do the same with a software or hardware firewall, the idea here is to create a electronic isolation that is more difficult to bypass and less subject to human error.